icon-project/icon-sdk-python/README.md

 # Returns the total supply of ICX
 total_supply = icon_service.get_total_supply()

-# Returns the information about a transaction requested by transaction hash
+# Returns information about a transaction requested by transaction hash
 tx = icon_service.get_transaction("0x000...000")

 # Returns the result of a transaction by transaction hash
 tx_result = icon_service.get_transaction_result("0x000...000");

-# Creates a call instance using the CallBuilder
+# Generates a call instance using the CallBuilder
 call = CallBuilder().from_(wallet.get_address())		\
 					.to("cx000...1")					\
 					.method("balance_of")				\
 					.params(params)						\
             		.build()
-# Executes a call which is a read-only SCORE API immediately without creating a transaction on the blockchain
+# Executes a call method to call a read-only API method on the SCORE immediately without creating a transaction on Loopchain
 result = icon_service.call(call)

 ```